-An Aetna Medicare Advantage plan is offered in the TRS-Care 2 and TRS-Care 3 levels of coverage.
-The Aetna Medicare Advantage plan covers everything that Original Medicare covers along with many extras.
-With these plans, you will have a single health plan designed to give you richer benefits at a lower cost than your current combination of Original Medicare and your standard TRS-Care 2 or 3 plan.
+A Frumana Medicare Advantage plan is offered through TRS.
+The Humana MA plan covers everything that Original Medicare covers along with many extras.
+Through TRS, retirees age 65 and older have a single health plan designed to provide richer benefits at a lower cost than the previous combination of Original Medicare and now discontinued standard TRS-Care 2 or 3 plans.
+Requirement for enrollment in the Medicare Advantage plan: You must be enrolled in Medicare Part A and Part B and continue to pay your Part B premium and Part A premium. if applicable.
+A Humana Medicare Advantage plan is offered through TRS.
+The Humana